DefVINS: Visual-Inertial Odometry for Deformable Scenes

-To evaluate the robustness of the proposed initialization strategies under controlled deformation conditions, synthetic experiments are conducted on the Drunkard’s Dataset.
+To evaluate the robustness of DefVINS under controlled conditions, we evaluate it on the Drunkard’s Dataset.
 This dataset consists of synthetic RGB-D sequences exhibiting progressively increasing levels of non-rigid deformation, ranging from near-rigid motion to large-amplitude surface dynamics.
-Since inertial measurements are not provided, IMU data are synthetically generated by differentiating the ground-truth trajectories represented as B-splines, ensuring temporally smooth and physically consistent signals.
-Table~\ref{tab:drunkards-levels} reports quantitative results on the Drunkard's Dataset, which comprises 19 synthetic scenes evaluated at four increasing levels of deformation difficulty.
-Results are averaged across scenes at each deformation level to provide a compact yet representative comparison.
-In low-deformation scenarios (L0), all methods achieve very low errors, with differences in ATE remaining below approximately 35\%.
-In this regime, the rigid visual--inertial baseline ORB-SLAM3 performs competitively with the proposed approaches, indicating that explicit non-rigid modeling is not strictly necessary when deformations are minimal.
+As inertial measurements are not provided, IMU data are synthetically generated by differentiating ground-truth trajectories represented as B-splines, ensuring temporally smooth and physically consistent signals.

+Table~\ref{tab:drunkards-levels} reports quantitative results on Drunkard's, which comprises 19 synthetic scenes evaluated at four increasing levels of deformation difficulty.
+Results are averaged across scenes at each deformation level to provide compact yet representative metrics.
+For our DefVINS, we report results for the full pipeline, but also for the ablated versions V-NR (no inertial measurements) and VI-R (rigid scene model).

+In low-deformation scenarios (L0), all methods achieve similarly low errors.
+In this regime, the rigid visual--inertial baseline ORB-SLAM3 performs competitively against non-rigid approaches, indicating that explicit non-rigid modeling is not strictly necessary when deformations are minimal.
 Nevertheless, the incorporation of inertial measurements already provides measurable benefits: compared to the visual-only DefVINS configuration (V-NR), the rigid visual--inertial variant (VI-R) reduces ATE by roughly 20\%.
 As deformation increases to moderate levels (L1), performance differences become more pronounced.
 While ORB-SLAM3 exhibits a substantial increase in ATE relative to L0, both NR-SLAM and DefVINS maintain significantly lower errors.
-In particular, the full DefVINS formulation achieves an ATE reduction of approximately 30\% with respect to ORB-SLAM3 and nearly 45\% compared to the visual-only baseline.
+In particular, our full DefVINS formulation achieves an ATE reduction of approximately 30\% with respect to ORB-SLAM3 and nearly 45\% compared to the visual-only baseline.